rserranon/ElementsBlockstream/README.md

 Install VitualBox from [![VirtualBox][virtualbox-image]][virtualbox-url]

-Open aterminal on you Mac:
+Open a terminal on you Mac:
 ```sh
 # Initializes the current directory to be a Vagrant environment by creating an initial Vagrantfile if one doesn't already exist
 vagrant init